Bellydance Styles: Iraqi Kawleeya Dance

 Here is a clip of a Khishba being played:

 Kawleeya as it’s done in Iraq

-The Kawleeya, like gypsies in many countries, are considered second-class citizens – but at the same time are valued for their entertainment skills.
+The Kawleeya, like Roma people in many countries, are considered second-class citizens – but at the same time are valued for their entertainment skills.

 Here is a choreography by Assala Ibrahim, a dancer born and raised in Iraq who now teaches in Europe.
 Don’t miss Assala’s notes about the choreography:

 “The kawiliya… of Iraq always try to hide their origin and pretend to belong to the city of Bagdad to avoid discrimination.
 I choreographed this piece in a light-hearted way to show how the dancer pretends to be from the city.
 The Baghdadi women don’t believe her but they still need her presence; she brings joy, fun and dance to their life.
 The piece shows that the Kawiliya are a part of our Iraqi society and they share joy and sorrow with the Iraqi people in their daily lives.
 The Iraq of today has become a very hard place for the Kawiliya to live and practice their lifelong tradition of earning a living through dance and music.”